John Minto: Gaza war, 2023-present

 Following the outbreak of the Gaza war on 7 October 2023, Minto criticised the Auckland War Memorial Museum's decision to light up its premises in the colours of the Israeli flag in solidarity with Israel and victims of the 2023 Hamas-led attack on Israel.
 He condemned Hamas's attack and the kidnapping of civilians but said that Palestinians in New Zealand were enraged by the Government's refusal to condemn Israeli attacks on Palestinian civilians in the Gaza Strip.
 In early May 2024, Minto took part in a flash mob protest outside Foreign Minister Winston Peters' residence demanding that New Zealand reinstate funding for UNRWA and sever diplomatic relations with Israel.

-In mid-October 2024, Minto along with University of Canterbury postcolonial studies lecturer Josephine Varghese successfully petitioned the Christchurch City Council to pass a resolution to amend its procurement policy to exclude companies involved in building and maintaining Israeli settlements in the Occupied Palestinian territories.
+In mid-October 2024, Minto, along with University of Canterbury postcolonial studies lecturer Josephine Varghese, successfully petitioned the Christchurch City Council to amend its procurement policy to exclude companies involved in building and maintaining Israeli settlements in the Occupied Palestinian territories.
 The Council voted by a margin of ten in favour, two opposed and three abstentions.